 Emergency Department Access

-Emergency department (ED) crowding and boarding is increasingly problematic for the US health care system.
-Research has shown that hospitals with higher levels of crowding and boarding have consistently poorer quality and outcomes (National Quality Forum, 2012).
-Research has shown that ED wait times are associated with longer length of stays, increased morbidity and mortality, patients leaving the emergency department without being seen, negative patient satisfaction and increased costs (Vermeulen et al., 2014).
+Emergency department (ED) crowding and boarding are increasingly problematic for the U.S. health care system.
+Research has shown that hospitals with higher levels of crowding and boarding have consistently poorer quality and outcomes (National Quality Forum, 2012, Morley et al., 2018).
+Research has shown that ED wait times are associated with longer length of stays, increased morbidity and mortality, patients leaving the ED without being seen, negative patient satisfaction, and increased costs (Vermeulen et al., 2014, Shen et al., 2018).

 There is a growing emphasis on adopting interventions that have proven effective for decreasing ED wait times and crowding.
-However, research indicates that relatively few hospitals report implementing known strategies for decreasing emergency department wait times (Rabin et al., 2012).
+Research, however, indicates that relatively few hospitals report implementing known strategies for decreasing ED wait times (Rabin et al., 2012, Tabriz et al., 2019).

 The purpose of this analysis is to identify if there is an association between timely and effective care measures.
 Specifically, this scenario will answer the following:

 In addition, further analysis will be conducted to determine if these associations exist for counties or states.
 And finally, the implications of such observed associations will be revealed.